shuv1103/Car-RentalAPI/README.md

 ### **Email Notifications**

 The backend sends automated emails in these cases:
+1. **Rent Car** - User is notified when they successfully rent a car.
-1. **Waitlist Turn** — User is notified when their waitlisted car is available.
+2. **Waitlist Turn** — User is notified when their waitlisted car is available.
-2. **Waitlist Fallback** — User is notified when their waitlist request expires.
+3. **Waitlist Fallback** — User is notified when their waitlist request expires.
-3. **Car Return** — Admin receives uploaded car images for inspection.
+4. **Car Return** — Admin receives uploaded car images for inspection.

 ---